 An easy method to estimate the State of Charge (SOC) of the battery is by measuring its Open Circuit Voltage (OCV).
 This measurement should be made after the battery has been at rest for a minimum of four hours with the battery shut off from its charging source and load.
-The voltage is listed as Volts/cell and for a 12V (6 cell) battery at 25°C (77°F).
+The reference temperature is 25°C (77°F), but the OCV does not change appreciably at other temperatures (temperature coefficient is 0.18 millivolts/cell per °C).